chrisshyi/mini_url/README.md

 #### Shortening a URL

-To shorten a URL, send a `POST http://localhost:4000/`, the URL you get back is the shortened URL
+To shorten a URL, send a `POST http://localhost:4000/` with request body (JSON) `{"URL": "http://www.example.com"}`, the URL you get back is the shortened URL

 #### Using a Shortened URL